 The decorations in the suite on the first floor of entryway B in Lawrance Hall are relatively sparse.
-When Barbara Mola, Emma Lewer, Macrina Wang, Sofia Ortega-Guerrero, and Kara O’Rourke, all first-years in Ezra Stiles College, moved into their dorm at the end of August, the tall white walls were drab and unassuming.
+When Barbara Mola, Emma Lewer, Macrina Wang, and Sofia Ortega-Guerrero all first-years in Ezra Stiles College, moved into their dorm at the end of August, the tall white walls were drab and unassuming.
 The suitemates have since added some decor: string lights, a fruit bowl, a gray rug that occasionally doubles as a yoga mat, and a tapestry depicting the New York skyline (none of the five are from the city; Ortega-Guerrero, who hails from Oakland, found the tapestry in a dumpster behind Payne Whitney Gymnasium).
 There’s music playing all the time, often Drake or Kehlani.
 They’ve made the place their own.
 Still, on the surface, there’s little that would seem to differentiate their suite from any of the hundreds surrounding Old Campus.

 But on the evening of September 23, a group of a half-dozen male students gathered outside of entryway B, gawking and talking loudly about the first-floor suite.
 Earlier that day, The New Yorker had reported that Senate Democrats were investigating an allegation of sexual misconduct brought forward by Deborah Ramirez, a Yale College classmate of Brett Kavanaugh, who was at that point on the cusp of confirmation to the Supreme Court.
 Ramirez claimed that during the 1983-84 academic year, when they were both freshmen, Kavanaugh had exposed his penis to her during a drinking game, while other students encouraged Ramirez to touch it.
 Ramirez remembered Kavanaugh standing to her right and laughing as he pulled up his pants.
 The suite where the incident allegedly took place is the same one Mola, Lewer, Wang, Ortega-Guerrero, and O’Rourke now call home.